cjerzak/ultras-groups-directory/README.md

-# ultras-groups-directory
+# Ultras Groups Directory

-Directory of all ultras groups and their associated clubs
+Directory of all ultras groups and their associated clubs.

+If you spot any missing groups, please feel free to contribute by posting an issue.

+# Argentina

+# Egypt

+### Al Ahly
+- **Ultras Ahlawy**
+-
+#